SodaMtnDew/MsShellcodeDev-Revision1/README.md

 ShellcodeTestLoader -- To provide x86, x64 & arm64 shellcode loader exe to help testing if generated shellcode files worked.
 Beware that when doing the test, both test loader & shellcode files are not obfuscated so not FUD, so please turn off antivirus software & smartapp functions.
 And, after "Revision 1" added, loader for arm64, x64 & x86 will be in different projects for better version control.

 Part 1: ShellcodeTestLoader.ARM64 -- The "ShellcodeTestLoader.ARM64" could only be built using Visual Studio 2019 or newer IDEs, since no XP or lower version OS compatibility consideration, and using v141 platform toolset will lead to linking error beacuse of SDK imcompatibility.
+In this demonstration only the building process will be shown, no execution of EXE because OS architecture not compatible.

 Demonstration Video showing project "ShellcodeTestLoader.ARM64" built using Visual Studio 2019 [![Watch the video](https://github.com/SodaMtnDew/MsShellcodeDev/blob/main/images/ShellcodeTestLoader.ARM64-Built@VS2019.png)](https://github.com/SodaMtnDew/MsShellcodeDev/blob/main/videos/ShellcodeTestLoader.ARM64-Built@VS2019.mp4)